RhysU/ar/README.rst

 *Makefile*
    Try ``make`` followed by ``make check``.
 On Linux, try ``make stress`` to examine the implementation's performance when piping in plain text data.
+   Octave and/or Python functionality also will be built in-place when possible.

 *ar.hpp*
   The standalone header implementing all algorithms.
 Complete API